Taylor Townsend: Personal life and background

-Townsend started playing tennis at the age of six, and was one of the first junior players to participate in the XS Tennis program run by [Kamau Murray].
-Murray is better known for coaching Sloane Stephens to a grand slam title.
-When she was eight years old, she moved to Atlanta to continue training with Donald Young's father.
-Townsend's mother is a close friend of Donald Young sr., as the two of them grew up together on the South Side of Chicago, where they trained at the same tennis center.
+Townsend started playing tennis at the age of six, and was one of the first junior players to participate in the XS Tennis program run by Kamau Murray.
+Murray is better known for coaching Sloane Stephens to a Grand Slam title.
+When Townsend was eight years old, she moved to Atlanta to continue training with Donald Young's father.
+Townsend's mother is a close friend of Donald Young Sr., as they grew up together on the South Side of Chicago, where they trained at the same tennis center.

 At age 14, Townsend moved to Boca Raton, Florida, to join the USTA development program.
 When the USTA decided not to fund Townsend's expenses to compete at the 2012 US Open, Murray and XS Tennis organized a fundraiser to cover nearly $1000 of the cost of the trip.
 After that, Townsend split time training with Murray in Chicago and Zina Garrison in the Washington, D.C. area.
-Since 2015, Donald Young sr. has again served as her coach.
 Townsend tries to model her game after her tennis idol, Martina Navratilova.

 On October 14, 2020, Townsend announced via social media that she was pregnant.
-She gave birth to her son Adyn Aubrey on March 14, 2021.
+She gave birth to her son, Adyn Aubrey, on March 14, 2021.